 The semantic transformation of the request concerns all ontological concepts used to describe the service profile parameters (IOPE).
-We show this by example for the input concept Flight-Passenger (FP) which is described in the PIM4SWS-IM as shown in figure 8.
-In the following, we use the abbreviations P for Passenger, FP for FlightPassenger, AP for AirPlane, and V for Vehicle.
+We show this by example for the input concept Flight-Passenger (FP) which is described in the PIM4SWS-IM as shown in figure 5.
+In the following, we use the abbreviations P for Passenger, FP for FlightPassenger, and AP for AirPlane.